 The mineral also plays a role in heart health.
 Magnesium consumption has been linked with a reduced risk of hypertension and atherosclerosis.

-When magnesium is supplemented as a combination therapy with prescription medications for acid reflux, it can also decrease magnesium deficiency.
+When a magnesium antacid is supplemented as a combination therapy with prescription medications for acid reflux, it can also decrease magnesium deficiency.

 There are many OTC and prescription treatment options available for occasional acid reflux.
 They include antacids, H2 receptors, and proton pump inhibitors.

 Magnesium is an ingredient found in many treatments for acid reflux.
-Antacids frequently combine magnesium, aluminum, and calcium with hydroxide or bicarbonate ions.
-This mixture can neutralize acid and relieve your symptoms.
+Antacids frequently combine magnesium hydroxide or magnesium carbonate with aluminum hydroxide or calcium carbonate.
+These mixtures can neutralize acid and relieve your symptoms.

 Magnesium can also be found in other treatments, such as proton pump inhibitors.
 Proton pump inhibitors reduce the amount of acid your stomach makes.
 A 2014 study concluded that proton pump inhibitors containing pantoprazole magnesium improved GERD.

-Although magnesium is generally well-tolerated, some people may experience side effects.
-On its own, magnesium can cause diarrhea.
-To combat this, aluminum is often included in acid reflux medication.
-Aluminum can cause constipation.
+Although magnesium antacids are generally well-tolerated, some people may experience side effects.
+Magnesium antacids can cause diarrhea.
+To combat this, aluminum hydroxide is often included in OTC antacid medications.
+Aluminum antacids can cause constipation.

 One drawback is that antacids with aluminum can cause calcium loss, which can lead to osteoporosis.
 Antacids should only be used to alleviate occasional acid reflux.

 Stomach acid is necessary to help absorb magnesium in the stomach.
 Chronic use of antacids, proton pump inhibitors, and other acid-blocking medications can decrease overall stomach acid and perpetuate poor magnesium absorption.